Skip to main content

 Phone and website details are not confirmed in our current data.
 Approach booking through the venue's direct channels once confirmed, or check availability through the Michelin guide listing where the restaurant appears for 2025.

-Finca Alfoliz works leading for: diners who want a tasting menu at a Michelin-recognised standard without a €€€€ outlay; first-time visitors to the Huelva province who want a meal that reflects the local landscape and estuary produce; and anyone who finds city-centre fine dining rooms too anonymous.
+Finca Alfoliz works well for: diners who want a tasting menu at a Michelin-recognised standard without a €€€€ outlay; first-time visitors to the Huelva province who want a meal that reflects the local landscape and estuary produce; and anyone who finds city-centre fine dining rooms too anonymous.
 It is less suited to travellers who need a city-centre location, guests who prefer a conventional urban dining room, or anyone with a rigid schedule who cannot accommodate the unhurried pace of an estate restaurant.

 For more options in the area, see our full Aljaraque restaurants guide, our full Aljaraque hotels guide, our full Aljaraque bars guide, our full Aljaraque wineries guide, and our full Aljaraque experiences guide.